-If the source code does not have a precise beginning, middle, or end, the applicant should submit fifty pages that reasonably represent the specific version that first and last twenty-five pages of the applicant intends to registercode.
+If the source code does not have a precise beginning, middle, or end, the applicant should submit fifty pages that represent the specific version that the applicant intends to register.

 If the entire program is fifty pages or less, the applicant should submit the entire source code.
 In addition, the applicant should inform the U.S. Copyright Office that the entire code has been submitted.
 When submitting an online application this information should be provided in the Note to Copyright Office file; when submitting a paper application on Form TX this information should be provided in a cover letter.